jmerle/competitive-companion/README.md

 # Launch a Firefox instance with Competitive Companion loaded into a temporary profile
 # Automatically re-compiles the code when the source changes
 # Automatically reloads the extension in the Firefox instance when the code is re-compiled
-# Refresh the page after the extension got reloaded to see the new changes
 yarn dev:firefox

 # Does the same as dev:firefox but with Chrome, with the exception that the extension is not automatically reloaded